mjamesd/wk5-work-day-scheduler/README.md

 ## My Task
 I created a calendar application that allows a user to save events for each hour of the day.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 I worked from the BCS starter code and used the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+I read the documentation carefully and concentrated on using Moment.js in the browser.

 ## User Story